Pelvic Floor Physiotherapy

 - Lifestyle advice.
 Certain activities will put more pressure down on a prolapse.
 Once you understand this you can decrease symptoms.

 - General exercise advice.
-Making other muscles stronger can take strain away from a prolapse.
+Making other muscles stronger can take the strain away from a prolapse.

-If you have a problem with Please come and see the team here at Vital Core and we can help get you back into the life you want to lead.
+If you suffering from any of these pelvic floor issues please come and see the team here at Vital Core Physiotherapy Adelaide.
+Our pelvic health physiotherapy services can help you start leading the life you deserve.